The UN says Japan has requested for limited help in its rescue efforts after the devastating quake and tsunami.

 Media reports estimate at least 1,300 people may have been killed, most of whom appeared to have drowned by churning waters.

 “The damage is so enormous that it will take us much time to gather data,” an official at the national police agency said.

-The towering wall of water, generated by the 8.9 magnitude earthquake, pulverised the northeastern city of Sendai, where police on Friday reportedly said that 200-300 bodies had been found on the coast.
+A towering wall of water, generated by the quake, pulverised the northeastern city of Sendai, where 200-300 bodies have reportedly been found on the coast.

 The wave of black water sent shipping containers, cars and debris crashing through the streets of Sendai and across open farmland, while a tidal wave of debris-littered mud destroyed everything in its path.